 It's great on all sorts of fried foods.
+Try it on my fried green tomatoes recipe!
 Add a 1/4 cup or so to a small bowl and serve it up.
 Get ready for dipping!

 That's it, my friends.
 I hope you enjoy this comeback sauce recipe.
 Let me know if you make it.
 I'd love to hear how it turned out for you.
 Keep it spicy!

 Got any questions?
 Ask away!
 I’m happy to help.
 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.